Sac and Fox Nation

-The Sac and Fox Nation (Sauk language: Thâkîwaki) is the largest of three federally recognized tribes of Sauk and Meskwaki (Fox) Indian peoples.
-They are based in central Oklahoma.
+The Sac and Fox Nation (Sauk language: Thâkîwaki) is the largest of three federally recognized tribes of the Sauk and Meskwâki (Fox) peoples of American Indians.
+They are based in central Oklahoma, United States.

 Originally from the Lake Huron and Lake Michigan area, they were forcibly relocated to Oklahoma in the 1870s and are predominantly Sauk.
 The Sac and Fox Oklahoma Tribal Statistical Area (OTSA) is the land base in Oklahoma governed by the tribe.

-The two other Sac and Fox tribes are the Sac and Fox Tribe of the Mississippi in Iowa and the Sac and Fox Nation of Missouri in Kansas and Nebraska.
-The Sac and Fox tribes have historically been closely allied, and continue to be in the present day.
+The two other Sauk and Meskwâki tribes are the Sac and Fox Tribe of the Mississippi in Iowa and the Sac and Fox Nation of Missouri in Kansas and Nebraska.
+The Sauk and Meskwaki tribes have historically been closely allied, and continue to be in the present day.
 They speak very similar Algonquian languages, which are sometimes considered to be two dialects of the same language, rather than separate languages.

 Name

-Their autonym, Thâkîwaki, is also written Thakiwaki, Othâkîwaki, and Sa ki wa ki.
+The Sauk autonym, Thâkîwaki, is also written Thakiwaki, Othâkîwaki, and Sa ki wa ki.
 It translated as "people coming forth from the water".
+The term Fox was erroneously applied to the Meskwâki by the United States government during their treaty negotiations.